+• resolving the matter by agreement.

+b.
+If the allegations concern the conduct of a Judge and the Employee seeks assistance from the FPDO, the Chief Circuit Judge must be notified and will be responsible for coordinating any Assisted Resolution and/or taking any other action required or appropriate under the circumstances, including notice to the Chief District Judge.
+See, e.g., Rules for Judicial-Conduct and Judicial-Disability Proceedings.

+c.
+If the allegations concern the conduct of an Employee (not the FPD), the COA or FPDO EDR Coordinator or Circuit DWR will coordinate Assisted Resolution and must notify the FPD.
+The FPD is responsible for assessing the allegation(s) and taking appropriate steps to resolve the matter.
+If the allegations concern the conduct of the FPD, the COA or FPDO EDR Coordinator or Circuit DWR must notify the Chief Circuit Judge, who is responsible for assessing the allegation(s) and addressing the matter as appropriate.

+d.
+Consistent with an FPDO employee's ethical obligation to protect attorney-client and work product privileged information, he or she shall redact privileged information and clients' personal identification information including case numbers from all communications during the request and process of Assisted Resolution.

-- b.
-If the allegations concern the conduct of a Judge, the Chief Judge of the appropriate district or circuit Court must be notified and will be responsible for coordinating any Assisted Resolution and/or taking any other action required or appropriate under the circumstances.
-See, e.g., Rules for Judicial-Conduct and Judicial-Disability Proceedings. - c.
-If the allegations concern the conduct of an Employee, the EDR Coordinator or Circuit Director of Workplace Relations will coordinate Assisted Resolution and must notify the appropriate Unit Executive(s).
-The Unit Executive is responsible for assessing the allegation(s) and taking appropriate steps to resolve the matter.
-If the allegations concern the conduct of a Unit Executive, the EDR Coordinator must notify the Chief Judge, who is responsible for assessing the allegation(s) and addressing the matter as appropriate. - d.
-The Unit Executive or Chief Judge responsible for assessing the allegations, as indicated in (b) and (c) above, may deny the Request for Assisted Resolution at any time if he or she concludes it is frivolous; it does not allege violations of the rights or protections in this Plan; the alleged conduct arises out of the same facts and circumstances, and was resolved by, a previous EDR Complaint or other claim process or procedure; or on other appropriate grounds. - e.
-If Assisted Resolution is successful in resolving the matter, the Parties will so acknowledge in writing. - f.
-The Parties by mutual assent, or the EDR Coordinator or Circuit Director of Workplace Relations in his or her discretion, will determine when to conclude the Assisted Resolution process.
-If Assisted Resolution is not successful in resolving the matter, the EDR Coordinator or Circuit Director of Workplace Relations will advise the Employee of his or her rights to file a Formal Complaint and/or pursue action under the Judicial Conduct and Disability Act, if applicable, or any other processes. - 3.
-Filing a Formal Complaint.
-An Employee may file a Formal Complaint ("Complaint") with any of the Court's EDR Coordinators to address a claim of wrongful conduct. - a.
-To file a Complaint, an Employee must submit a "Formal Complaint" (Appendix 3) to any of the Court's EDR Coordinators within 180 days of the alleged wrongful conduct or within 180 days of the time the Employee becomes aware or reasonably should have become aware of such wrongful conduct.
-Use of the Informal Advice or Assisted Resolution options does not toll (extend) this 180-day deadline unless the Chief Judge of the Court or the Presiding Judicial Officer grants an extension of time for good cause.
+e.
+The FPD (or Chief Circuit Judge) responsible for assessing the allegations, as indicated in (b) and (c) above, may deny the Request for Assisted Resolution at any time if he or she concludes it is frivolous; it does not allege violations of the rights or protections in this Plan; the alleged conduct arises out of the same facts and circumstances, and was resolved by, a previous EDR Complaint or other claim process or procedure; or on other appropriate grounds.

+f.
+If Assisted Resolution is successful in resolving the matter, the Parties will so acknowledge in writing.

+g.
+The Parties by mutual assent, or the COA or FPDO EDR Coordinator or Circuit DWR in his or her discretion, will determine when to conclude the Assisted Resolution process.
+If Assisted Resolution is not successful in resolving the matter, the COA or FPDO EDR Coordinator or Circuit DWR will advise the Employee of his or her rights to file a Formal Complaint under this Plan and/or pursue action under the Judicial Conduct and Disability Act, if applicable, or any other processes.

+3. Filing a Formal Complaint.
+An Employee may file a Formal Complaint ("Complaint") with any of the COA EDR Coordinators to address a claim of wrongful conduct.

+a.
+To file a Complaint, an Employee must submit a "Formal Complaint" (Appendix 3) to any of the COA EDR Coordinators within 180 days of the alleged wrongful conduct or within 180 days of the time the Employee becomes aware or reasonably should have become aware of such wrongful conduct.
+Use of the Informal Advice or Assisted Resolution options does not toll (extend) this 180-day deadline unless the Chief Circuit Judge or the Presiding Judicial Officer grants an extension of time for good cause.